Christ’s temptation: If thou be the Son of God

 This is a call to believers today to know who they are in Christ.
 Are there not times we have lost out on some battles because we try to prove to the devil one thing or the other when he comes to challenge us as he did to Christ?
 Remember, he is always looking for something else beyond the statement he would usually make at the surface.
 His problem was not that Christ can’t turn a stone into bread but that he should lose spiritual alignment with the Father, thereby shifting him from fulfilling the will of God by rebelling.
 Rebellion, which is the devil’s very nature is what he always seeks to impart in the life of those he comes to tempt.
 Either to make them rebel against their spouse, against their parents or leaders, authorities, or against God.

 Know who you are in Christ

-Christ knew whom he is.
+Christ knew who he is.
 He is the Bread of life.
 So how would Christ, the Bread of life, who came to give himself for us that we might eat and never hunger, again start turning stones into bread because of hunger?
 We should not be ignorant of the devices of the devil.
-Christ has given us his word as a sword with which to defeat the enemy, but we must realise his craftiness and cunning nature.
-His aim when he come is far more than we can understand at the spot, except the Spirit of God help us see his wickedness, only then would we be able to rebuke him like Christ did.
-So our victory will lie on us being in tune with God’s Spirit and filled with the same in other to resist the tempter.
-Also, we must know what God has said concerning us and learn to bring our fleshly desires into the subjection of the Spirit through prayers, meditation (on His word) and self denial.
-If a professing child of God is ignorant of these things, how would he or she be an over comer?
+Christ has given us his word as a sword with which to defeat the enemy, but we must realize his craftiness and cunning nature.
+His aim when he comes is far more than we can understand at the spot, except the Spirit of God help us see his wickedness, only then would we be able to rebuke him as Christ did.
+So our victory will lie on us being in tune with God’s Spirit and filled with the same in others to resist the tempter.
+Also, we must know what God has said concerning us and learn to bring our fleshly desires into the subjection of the Spirit through prayers, meditation (on His word), and self-denial.
+If a professing child of God is ignorant of these things, how would he or she be an overcomer?
 We must constantly affirm to the enemy what has been written concerning us.

 Knowing your position in Christ